 Alcohol, caffeine, spicy food and other irritants are known to cause and prolong flares for people with UC.
 Sadly, UC is an incredibly difficult disease to live with, and alcohol consumption is a modifiable risk factor that can make the disease easier to live with.

-If you or someone you know needs treatment for alcohol abuse or addiction and they have ulcerative colitis (a type of inflammatory bowel disorder), The Recovery Village can help.
+If you or someone you know needs alcohol rehab treatment for abuse or addiction and they have ulcerative colitis (a type of inflammatory bowel disorder), The Recovery Village can help.
 Alcohol cessation can help control symptoms of UC and make it more manageable.
 To take the first step toward recovery, call The Recovery Village today.

 Bergmann, MM, et al. “No Association of Alcohol Use and the Risk of Ulcerative Colitis or Crohn’s Disease: Data from a European Prospective Cohort Study (EPIC).”
 European Journal of Clinical Nutrition, 2017.
 Accessed 29 Apr.
 2019.
 Cannon, Abigail R, et al. “Alcohol Enhances Symptoms and Propensity for Infection in Inflammatory Bowel Disease Patients and a Murine Model of DSS-Induced Colitis.”
 Journal of Leukocyte Biology, 2018, Accessed 29 Apr.
 2019.
 Bode, Christianne.
 “THE GI TRACT—AN OVERVIEW.”
 National Institute on Alcohol Abuse and Alcoholism, 1980.
 Accessed April 2019.
 The Mayo Clinic.
 “Ulcerative Colitis – Symptoms and Causes.”
 2018.
 Accessed 29 Apr.
 2019.